rodinmehr/3_sided_cube_api/README.md

 - DELETE `/api/posts/{id}`: Delete a specific post (Requires Authentication)

 You can use Postman collection that is provided in `3_sided_cube_api.postman_collection.json` file to test the endpoints.

+## API Documentation

+API documentation is available here: `http://localhost:8000/api/documentation` where detailed information about the API endpoints is displayed.

 ## Authentication